epfldata/sc-public/list-dsl/README.md

 )
 ```

-Don't forget the `generatePlugins` line to be able to use quasiquotation, and to specify correct `outputFolder` (the folder for generated files), `inputPackage` and `outputPackage` (package of the shallow library and package for the deep embedding to be generated).
+One should not forget the `generatePlugins` line to be able to use quasiquotation, and to specify a correct `outputFolder` (the folder for generated files), `inputPackage` and `outputPackage` (package of the shallow library and package for the deep embedding to be generated).

 See [here](project/Build.scala) for the full build file of our example.